U.S. Army Corps of Engineers civil works controversies

-The United States Army Corps of Engineers is involved with a wide spectrum of public works projects: environmental protection, water supply, recreation, flood damage and reduction, beach nourishment, homeland security, military construction, and support to other Governmental agencies.
-Through 19 Flood Control Acts since 1917, Congress has authorized the Corps of Engineers to be involved with flood protection and damage reduction in almost every state of the union.
+The United States Army Corps of Engineers (USACE) is involved with a wide range of public work projects, including environmental protection, water supply, recreation, flood damage and reduction, beach nourishment, homeland security, military construction, and support for other government agencies.
+They are currently managing 740 dams across the United States and Puerto Rico.
+Since 1917, and through 19 Flood Control Acts, Congress has authorized the Corps of Engineers to be involved with flood protection and damage reduction in almost every state.

-Corps of Engineers' projects are either authorized specifically by Congress or as part of a Congressionally authorized category of projects.
-Projects are authorized and built in all fifty states, Local citizen, special interest, and political groups can lobby Congress for authorization and appropriations for specific projects in their area.
-In contrast, locals have also opposed corps projects or parts of projects.
+Corps of Engineers projects are either specifically authorized by Congress or fall under a Congressionally authorized category.
+These projects are carried out in all fifty states.
+Local citizens, special interests, and political groups may lobby Congress for authorization and funding for specific projects in their areas.
+These groups may also oppose Corps projects or parts of projects.

-Many of the Corps of Engineers' civil works projects have been characterized as being riddled with patronage (see pork barrel) or a waste of money and resources (see boondoggle (project)), such as the New Madrid Floodway Project and the New Orleans flood protection.
-Projects have allegedly been justified based on flawed or manipulated analyses during the planning phase.
-Some projects are said to have created profound detrimental environmental effects and/or provided questionable economic benefit such as the Mississippi River Gulf Outlet in southeast Louisiana.
-Faulty design and substandard construction have been cited in the failure of levees in the wake of Hurricane Katrina.
-Reforming the Corps' way of doing business has been championed by U.S. Senators Russ Feingold and John McCain.
-Holding the corps accountable has been proposed by the group Levees.org led by Sandy Rosenthal.
+Many Corps of Engineers’ civil work projects have been criticized as being riddled with patronage or a waste of resources.
+Examples include the New Madrid Floodway Project and the flood protection systems in New Orleans.
+Some projects have been justified using flawed or manipulated analyses during the planning phase.
+Certain projects are said to have caused profound environmental damage or delivered questionable economic benefits, such as the Mississippi River Gulf Outlet in southeast Louisiana.
+Faulty design and substandard construction have been cited in the failure of levees following Hurricane Katrina.
+Reforming the Corps' approach has been advocated by U.S. Senators Russ Feingold and John McCain.
+Holding the Corps accountable has also been championed by the group Levees.org, led by Sandy Rosenthal.

-One of the difficulties of making changes, however, is the political process itself.
-Depending on the point of view of any debate on these projects, they may or may not be considered sound from an engineering standpoint (see below).
-Whether or not USACE planners and engineers actually do the best they can with what they are directed to do is part of the controversy.
+However, one difficulty in making changes is the political process itself.
+Depending on one's perspective, these projects may or may not be considered sound from an engineering standpoint (see below).
+Whether or not USACE planners and engineers do the best they can with the direction they are given remains part of the ongoing debate.

-Levee Failures in New Orleans During Hurricane Katrina
+Levee failures in New Orleans During Hurricane Katrina

-Description of Failures
+Description of failures

-On 29 August 2005, Hurricane Katrina passed to the east of New Orleans, the Corps's flood protection failed catastrophically with levee breaches in over 50 places.
+On 29 August 2005, Hurricane Katrina passed to the east of New Orleans, the Corps' flood protection failed catastrophically with levee breaches in over 50 different areas.
 The levee failures caused massive flooding in New Orleans with associated property loss and drownings.
 When Katrina arrived, the hurricane protection authorized was between 60 and 90% complete; the projected date of completion was estimated to be 2015.